akka/alpakka/docs/src/main/paradox/google-cloud-bigquery-storage.md

 Java
 : @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-all }

-Since AVRO and Arrow are the formats available, streams for those specific formats can be created.
+Since Avro and Arrow are the formats available, streams for those specific formats can be created.

 You can read Arrow Records sequentially